Carlos Santana is African

 An early influence on Santana was the Nigerian drummer Babatunde Olatunji.
 Santana was fond of covering Olatunji’s “Jin-go-lo-ba.”
 Here’s video of Santana performing the tune at a 1992 concert in Santiago, Chile).
 No one was shocked.
 As Pitchfork reported in 2007 “…Afrobeat had a huge influence on American funk in the 70s.”

 There’s no footage easily available of Santana’s 1971 Accra performance unless you watch the film (and Santana is not on the soundtrack), but one of the songs Santana played in Ghana was “Black Magic Woman.”
-Here’s a live version from 1970, one year before Soul To Soul.
+I could not find a free (not behind a paywall) version of “Black Magic Woman” from the Soul to Soul concert, so we have to make do with this live version from 1970, one year earlier.

 Santana sings, “You got your spell on me.”
 He may as well be singing about Ghana.